-Accredited Investor Definition

-Under Dodd-Frank, the SEC was required to review the accredited investor definition starting in 2014 and every 4 years thereafter.
+Three Critical Issues Impacting the Angel Investing Community Today Accredited Investor Definition Under Dodd-Frank, the SEC must review the accredited investor definition in 2014 and every 4 years thereafter.
 The current thresholds are \$200K in income or \$1M in net worth (excluding the value of primary residence).
 SEC staff published a report in December, 2014, noting a number of options for updates to the definition.
 These thresholds should not be raised by inflation going backward.
 Increasing them for inflation since 1982 (to \$450K income and \$2.5M net worth) would eliminate nearly 60% of eligible households, severely impacting the capital raising efforts of innovative small businesses, which in turn will result in fewer jobs and less growth.
-The SEC has not recommended such an increase recently, but has received many recommendations to do so.
-Angels need consistency and constancy in the definition to continue investing over time.
-Consideration should also be given to growing the pool of accredited investors by including individuals who are financially sophisticated by education or experience, implemented in a common sense way.
+The SEC has not recommended such an increase recently, but has received many Number of US Households that Qualify as Accredited Investors Based on 2010 Net Worth